bmraubo/string_calc/README.md

 ### GitHub Actions/Automation

-The requirements are that each pull request is automatically tested, and cannot be merged unless the tests are passed. *(this is now satisfied)*
+The requirements are that each pull request is automatically tested, and cannot be merged unless the tests are passed.

 The starting point would be a test file with no tests.
 The first pull request would include the tests for step 1, as well as the features tested - however the framework would already be in place, satisfying the brief requirements.

-This has the added benefit of expending the number of tests done with each pull request automatically.
+This has the added benefit of expending the number of tests done with each pull request automatically. *I subsequently became aware that the tests used for the merge check are from the branch, not main, making this redundant)

 Had a dummy moment here - I could not figure out the relationship of checks to statuses and almost went down the road of making API status calls.
 The issue was that I was trying to find a status that referred to 'CI' the name of the check or tests.yml.
 The correct status was 'build' the name of the job within the yml file.
 That only took best part of 2 hours - how silly.